zerogetsamgow/sqwiggle/README.md

 We can see this reflected in the table below, which shows data from the current ladder and a predicted end-of-season ladder based on Sqwiggle.
 While both ladders have North Melbourne sitting on top undefeated, other teams shift position.
-For example, West Coast, who sit 6th, are predicted by Sqwiggle to win two of their remaining eight games and finish 10th.
+For example, West Coast, who sit 7th are predicted by Sqwiggle to win 2 of their remaining games and finish 10th.

 <table class="table" style="color: black; margin-left: auto; margin-right: auto;">